uELKO/ESP32-Automatic-Optical-Audio-Switch/README.md

 The **Automatic Optical Audio Switch** is a compact, ESP32-based device that automatically switches between **two TOSLINK / SPDIF optical audio inputs** and routes the active signal to a **single optical output**.

-Instead of relying on manual buttons or audio decoding, the device detects **real signal activity** on each input and switches autonomously once a configurable condition is met.
+Instead of relying on manual buttons or audio decoding, the device detects **signal activity** on each input and switches autonomously once a configurable condition (frequency) is met.
 This makes it ideal for home audio setups where multiple optical sources are used but only one downstream optical input is available.

 The project is designed as a **DIY-friendly, low-cost solution**, fully configurable via **ESPHome**, Home Assistant, or a built-in web interface.